berabulut/project-manager/README.md

 - Authenticate user
 - Create a new board (select title, cover image, visibility)
 	- You can edit board info (description, title, remove team members)
-- Invite team members to bard
+- Invite team members to board
 - Create a list
 	- You can drag, drop, rename and delete lists.
 - Create a task